John Christie (serial killer)

 Two of Christie's victims were Beryl Evans and her baby daughter Geraldine, who, along with Beryl's husband Timothy Evans, were tenants at 10 Rillington Place during 1948–49.
-This case sparked huge controversy after Evans was charged with both murders, found guilty of the murder of his daughter, and hanged in 1950.
-Christie was a major prosecution witness; when his own crimes were discovered three years later, serious doubts were raised about the integrity of Evans' conviction.
-Christie himself subsequently admitted killing Beryl, but not Geraldine; it is now generally accepted that Christie murdered both Beryl and Geraldine and that police mishandling of the original inquiry allowed Christie to escape detection and enabled him to murder four more women.
-The High Court quashed Evans' conviction in 2004, accepting that Evans did not murder either his wife or his child.
+Timothy Evans was charged with both murders, found guilty of the murder of his daughter and hanged in 1950.
+Christie was a major prosecution witness; when his own crimes were discovered three years later, serious doubts were raised about the integrity of Timothy Evans' conviction.
+Christie himself subsequently admitted killing Beryl, but not Geraldine; it is now generally accepted that Christie murdered both victims and that police mishandling of the original inquiry allowed Christie to escape detection, which enabled him to commit a further four murders.
+In 2004 the High Court acknowledged that Timothy Evans did not murder either his wife or his child.